vkraven/unpwn-pwqgen.rb/proof/2-output.md

 Let the inputs used to create Unpwn be called 'unpwn-input-left' and 'unpwn-input-right', where a pwqgen.rb-like output is emulated by taking any one member of unpwn-input-left and concatenating it with any one member of unpwn-input-right.
 E.g. 'Aey+' is a member of unpwn-input-left, and 'Bee$cee' a member of unpwn-input-right.

-1. If every legal result of calling "pwqgen.rb" (i.e. with the default of 3) is such that:
-	Split at the first seperator:
+1. If every legal result of calling "pwqgen.rb" (i.e. with the default of 3) is such that, split at the first seperator:
 	- the Left side == some x where x is a member of unpwn-input-left; and
 	- the Right side == some x where x is a member of unpwn-input-right